 We hope that you enjoy your visit to our website, and that you find the information you are looking for.
 Please feel free to contact the school direct with any queries you may have.

-Throughout my time as Headteacher here at Okehampton Primary School, it has been my ongoing goal to ensure that the children have the best experiences of school.
+Throughout my time here at Okehampton Primary School, it has been my ongoing goal to ensure that the children have the best experiences of school.
 I believe that a good attitude to learning starts with self-belief and self-esteem.
 This allows children to tackle any obstacles that may be ahead of them, both academically and emotionally.

 Striving towards success and having aspiration, accumulates in a positive and rewarding learning experience and results in good achievement across the curriculum.